 It was the sweeter beers that seemed to work best for me this evening.
 I was happy to find the beers from Hand of Fate flowing into the evening, and their Vanilla Cream Ale was just a big ol’ glass of happy amber-y sweetness that went down like rich cream soda.
 One of the first beers that started me on my path to abject beer dorkery was the vanilla ale from the long-lost Prairie Rock brewpub up in the northwest suburbs.
 I drank a metric ton of those on $3 pint nights, and this one was the first in a long while to bring back memories of those long lost dangerous evenings.
 Thanks, fellas.

 My favorite beer of the night was a surprise — Skeleton Key really impressed me with their coconut pale ale.
 I don’t even really like coconut that much, and man, this one was good — big up front nutty flavor, paired with a melted-caramel sweetness but still contrasted with some grassy and just-bitter-enough hop bite.
 Good times.
+A bit more on them here if you’re not familiar.

 And finally (and speaking of coconut), I got my hands on that Schlafly coconut creme ale right before calling it a night.
 I missed taking advantage of the bowl of limes they kindly brought to pair with the brew — those were gone early in the evening — but even at last pour, it delivered as promised.
 Coconut smoothness over a nice rich creamy light brew.
 I bet it’ll make a wicked beermosa with some pineapple juice.